 - Standard isotonic carbohydrate and electrolyte solutions (ex.
-D5W, RL, 2/3-1/3). - 0.9% normal saline - Do not mix with protein hydrolysates, amino acid solutions, or solutions containing alcohol. - Do not mix with packed red blood cells or reconstituted whole blood. - Do not pre-dilute any albumin solutions with sterile water for injection.
+D5W, RL, 2/3-1/3). - 0.9% normal saline - Do not mix with protein hydrolysates, amino acid solutions, or solutions containing alcohol. - Do not pre-dilute any albumin solutions with sterile water for injection.
 This results in a substantial reduction in tonicity, which increases the risks for potentially fatal hemolysis and acute renal failure.